 Workers with mental-cognitive disabilities face high instances of poverty with a low-income rate of 27%, and those with physical-sensory disabilities have a rate of 17%.
-For those with combined disabilities, the low-income rate is even higher at 35%.8 of the average annual earnings of a person without a disability.
-Persons with combined disabilities earn even less at only 32% of the average earnings.10 They are also twice as likely to be employed in the lowest-waged sectors including retail, accommodation and food services, and more likely to be in short-term and part-time positions.11
+For those with combined disabilities, the low-income rate is even higher at 35%.

 Workers with disabilities also have lower than average employment rates.
-In 2011, the employment rate of Canadians with a disability was 49%, compared to 79% for Canadians without a disability.9
+In 2011, the employment rate of Canadians with a disability was 49%, compared to 79% for Canadians without a disability.